Experience Transat

 Jade cavern cenote

-Did you know that cenotes were considered to be sacred places by the Mayan?
-You’ll instantly have a sense of awe and understanding of why they held such a special place in their culture.
+Did you know the Mayans considered cenotes sacred?
+Step inside Jade Cavern and you’ll instantly feel a sense of awe, understanding exactly why they held such a special place in their culture.

-At Jade Cavern you’ll find a cenote with cool, clear water that will have you relaxing in no time at all.
-There are also some great outcroppings, perfect for cliff divers looking to make a splash.
-Or just relax in the calming atmosphere of the cavern, surrounded by beautiful stalagmites and stalactites.
+You’ll find a cenote with cool, clear water that will have you relaxing in no time.
+Are you a thrill-seeker?
+Fantastic!
+There are some great outcroppings, a perfect place for cliff divers looking to make a splash!
+Or, if you prefer, simply soak in the cavern’s calming atmosphere, surrounded by beautiful stalagmites and stalactites.

 The Mayan Cacao Company

-Simply called “The Chocolate Factory“, this is one of Cozumel’s unmissable stops.
-Travel back in time as you learn about the origins of everyone’s favorite treat – chocolate.
-Discover what the “food of the gods” meant to the Mayan people and how it was used.
-New research shows that at the height of their prosperity, the Maya used cocoa as their own form of money – and that the loss of the treat may have contributed to the decline of their famous culture.
+Prepare for a sweet adventure at “The Chocolate Factory,” one of Cozumel’s unmissable stops!
+Travel back in time as you learn about the origins of everyone’s favorite treat: chocolate.
+Discover what the “food of the gods” meant to the Mayan people and how they used it.
+This is one of the most popular activities for kids and adults alike!

-Be sure to book a workshop where you can make your own chocolate out of cacao beans, just like the Mayans did.
+Be sure to book a workshop where you can make your own chocolate from cacao beans, just like the Mayans did.
+It’s a delicious and fascinating experience.

 The best beaches in Cozumel

-Although Cozumel is one of the largest islands in Mexico, it is only about 50 kilometers long.
-Still, there is a beach for everyone!
+Although Cozumel is one of Mexico’s largest islands, it’s only about 50 kilometers long.
+But don’t let that fool you—there’s a beach for everyone!

-Looking to avoid the crowds?
-Choose the quiet Playa San de Martin on the eastern side of the island.
+• Want to escape the crowds?
+Head to the quiet Playa San de Martin on the east coast.

-Looking for a party?
-Beaches with a bit more energy and people include Paradise Beach, Passion Island Beach and Playa Corona.
+• Looking for a lively party?
+You’ll love beaches with more energy, including Paradise Beach, Passion Island Beach, and Playa Corona.

 Los Cinco Soles

-San Miguel is the only city in Cozumel, and many visitors mistakenly think that all that San Miguel offers is shopping along the water’s edge.
-For those who are looking for a more local experience, walk to the north end of the waterfront and away from the water.
-Here you will find more local restaurants and shops that cater to the locals and allow you to get a feel for how the Island is lived.
+San Miguel is Cozumel’s only city, and many visitors mistakenly think all it offers is shopping along the waterfront.
+But for a truly local experience, walk to the north end of the waterfront and away from the cruise ship crowds.
+You’ll find authentic restaurants and shops that cater to locals and give you a real feel for how people live on the island.
+The main square is the ideal spot to begin your adventure!

 Pueblo de Maiz

-History, theater, culture, music, dance, and much more come together at this interactive museum in Cozumel.
+History, theater, culture, music, dance, and so much more come alive at this interactive museum!
 Immerse yourself in the traditions of the ancient Mayan civilization at Pueblo de Maiz, a meticulously recreated Mayan village.
-Learn firsthand about the religious figures that made up the Mayan pantheon and participate in a fascinating Mayan ritual.
-Don’t miss your chance to enjoy one of Cozumel’s best hidden gems.
+Learn firsthand about the religious figures that filled the Mayan pantheon and participate in a fascinating Mayan ritual.
+Don’t miss your chance to discover one of Cozumel’s best hidden gems.
+This is one of the top things to do with kids on the island!

 2023 guide voyage à Cozumel - Cozumel food tour - things to do in Cozumel

-Spend a full day at the Cozumel Pearl Farm Here, you’ll feel like Robinson Crusoe in this remote location that can only be reached by boat.
+Spend a spectacular day at the Cozumel Pearl Farm!
+You’ll feel like Robinson Crusoe in this remote location on the east coast that you can only reach by boat ride.

-Cozumel is situated in the Caribbean Sea, off the eastern coast of Mexico’s Yucatán Peninsula.
+Isla Cozumel is situated in the Caribbean Sea, off the east coast of Mexico’s Yucatán Peninsula, right across Playa del Carmen.

-Can I just walk around Cozumel or should I rent a car?
+Can I just walk around Cozumel or should I rent a car to get to the must-visit attractions?

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.